dang-gun/Arduino_StepperAsync5/README.md

 ## Overview

-- 'Stepper' 라이브러리와 동일한 선언 구조
+- Same declaration structure as 'Stepper' library
-- 'Stepper' 라이브러리와 동일한 사용 방법
+- Same usage as 'Stepper' library
-- 메인 'loop'를 멈추지 않고 동작하여 비동기로 동작
+- Operate asynchronously by operating without stopping the main 'loop'
-- 여러 개의 스텝모터나 다른 동작을 동시에 할 수 있음
+- Multiple stepper motors or other operations can be performed simultaneously

 ## Getting Started

 - Download the file from [Releases](https://github.com/dang-gun/Arduino_StepperAsync5/releases)  or
 - Create 'StepperAsync5.h' and 'StepperAsync5.cpp' and copy the source.
-- (Arduino IDE 2.x 이상) 'Arduino IDE'에서 'Sketch > Include Library > Manage Libraries...'를 선택하여 'Library Manager'를 열어 'Stepper Async 5'를 설치해 줍니다.
+- (Arduino IDE 2.x or later) Select 'Sketch > Include Library > Manage Libraries...' in 'Arduino IDE' to open 'Library Manager' and install 'Stepper Async 5'.

 Follow the instructions below to install.